 If your child seems to be struggling, consider putting these pages in a plastic sheet protector.
 Grab your dry erase markers and pull them out for regular review.

-This fun worksheet will ask your child to write the missing vowel.
+This free kindergarten worksheet will ask your child to write the missing vowel.

 Hopefully, this is a light review after going through all of the previous worksheets.
-If your child struggles though, that’s okay.
+If your child struggles, that’s okay.

 This worksheet is another opportunity for your child to review letter sounds for each CVC word.

-***If your child gives your some wonky answers, check in and see if they understood the name of the picture.
+***If your child is struggling to find the correct letter, check in and see if they understood the name of the picture.